EdwinVW/dapr-workshop/Assignment03/README.md

 ## Next assignment

-Make sure you stop all running processes before proceeding to the next assignment.
+Make sure you stop all running processes and close all the terminal windows in VS Code before proceeding to the next assignment.

 Go to [assignment 4](../Assignment04/README.md).